PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 On this screenshot the original path through the mountains (instead of at the outside of the mountain wall) can still be seen in the background.
 {: .caption }

 All of these details about changes in the world model in different versions were found by us, namely Dmitriy, Vaana and Flosha, in course of many years of research in between 2015 to 2018, long before we did have any access to alpha versions containing said world models.
-And some of them we still have not found any copies of.
+As mentioned above, some of them we still have not received any copies of.
 {: .info }